How to Remove Parent Slugs From WordPress URLs

 http://example.com/americas/north-america/canada/

-Non-hierarchical post type (posts):
+Non-hierarchical post type (article):

 http://example.com/how-to-add-php-snippet-to-wordpress/